 - Select the Preserve Gateway check box to keep the gateway of the original network.
 If selected, the original network’s gateway will be preserved and used in a split network even if the Default Gateway per network check box is selected.
 If not selected, the original network’s gateway might be deleted and associated DNS records might also be deleted.
 If the preserved gateway happens to be the same IP address as the default gateway that's being created in a new network, the preserved gateway will still remain.

 Select the Assign Addresses check box to assign the

 default gateway or to apply a template to new networks.
-Do not select this
+Don't select this option

 Note: The Assign Addresses check box might not be applicable depending on the number of selected networks.